 Can you make something else?

 The meal plan is there to serve you.
 There’s no law that says you have to make what you planned.
-Can you switch the plan to another night without running to the store, grabbing fast food, or heading to a restaurant?
-If so, then go for it.
+What are some easy meals to make without needing to run to the store or grab pricier restaurant fare that you can serve as meal plan alternatives?

-If you do change to plan B and you’ve already got ingredients for plan A, be sure to use those up so they don’t go to waste.
+If you do change to plan B, remember you’ve already got ingredients for plan A. Be sure to use those up so they don’t go to waste.

 Just do it.